jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 Now the tech lead can build a toolkit from that pattern, and give it to their dev team.

-`automate build toolkit`
+`automate publish toolkit`

-> This command creates a standalone (cross-platform) package (`AcmeAPI_0.1.0.toolkit`) that will automatically be versioned and can now be installed by any contributor at Acme.
+> This command creates a standalone (cross-platform) installer (`AcmeAPI_0.1.0.toolkit`) that will automatically be versioned and can now be installed by any contributor at Acme on any codebase.
 >
 > This package file will appear on your desktop, for you to install.